maxmind/geoip-api-c/README.md

 If you are using a GitHub checkout, please run the `bootstrap` script first to set up the build environment.

-The GeoIP C library relies on GNU make, not on BSD make
+The GeoIP Legacy C library relies on GNU make, not on BSD make

 ## Memory Caching and Other Options ##